Fresh Collagen Casing Issues

 I hoped this helped, let me know if you need anything else.

-Bacon Acres Farm
+Bacon Acres Farm last edited by

 @Scottnthewoods Natural casings also poach well.
 With collagen casings, it’s important to get a good sticky mix going before you stuff them.
 You can do this with the sure gel additive, phosphate or even thru much mixing.
 However, too much mixing is not great for brats.
 Also, after stuffing, it’s best to let them set overnight to allow the casing to adhere to the meat.
 But again, unless you’ve got the whole sticky protein thing going on, it may not do any good.